Stay home if you are ill and have symptoms of COVID-19

 No testing of the general public

 PCR testing of individuals is no longer recommended generally.
-However, testing is recommended for patients, care users, and health and elderly care staff with symptoms of COVID-19.
+However, testing is recommended for patients and care users, with symptoms of COVID-19.

 If you have taken an antigen test in the form of a self-test